nvaccess/nvda/security.md

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue.
 This information will help us triage your report more quickly.

-* Type of issue (e.g. denial of service, privilege escalation, e.t.c.)
+* Type of issue (e.g. denial of service, privilege escalation, etc.)
 * The location of the affected source code (tag/branch/commit or direct URL)
 * Any special configuration required to reproduce the issue
 * Step-by-step instructions to reproduce the issue